Anti-Slavery and Human Trafficking Policy

 * Carrying out due diligence where appropriate on suppliers.

 * We regularly review our policies, codes of conduct and our working practices to show commitment.

 We consider regularly the level of risk of slavery and human trafficking pose to UKFast, its suppliers, contractors and business partners and given the nature of the companies in our supply chain, we consider this risk is very low.
-We use suppliers who themselves have in place ethical codes of conduct and often these are of a contractual nature.

 All suppliers, contractors and other business partners will also be made aware of UKFast's zero tolerance approach to modern slavery and will be expected to adopt the same approach.